We may earn money or products from the companies mentioned in this post.

 Makapu’u sunrise hike

 One of the best places to watch the sunrise in Oahu is Makapu’u.
-This easy hike up a paved path is a great choice if hiking with young children.
+Makapu’u is one of the easiest hikes in Oahu.
+The hike is on a paved path, which is a great choice if hiking with young children.
 The entrance to the path and the parking lot doesn’t open until 7 am, so if you want to catch the sunrise, you will have to park on the side of the road and go around the gate.
 Although I felt like we were trespassing, I quickly realized everyone does this.
 We started our hike around 5 am.
 We walked at a leisurely pace and made it to the top in about an hour.
 At the top you have the option of watching the sunrise from a viewing platform, although it can get crowded at sunrise.

 Your other option (although not as kid friendly) would be to go off the path and hike up to one the pillboxes.
 Pillboxes are old military bunkers that now make for popular outlook points for hikers.
 This portion of the hike is still doable with young children, but it is also nice to have the option of the viewing platform if the kids are tired and do not want to go any further.

 The view of the sunrise over the ocean on the east side of Oahu is stunning and peaceful.
+From the viewing platform there is a pretty lighthouse that makes the ocean view even more scenic.
 It is the perfect way to start your first full day in Oahu!

 Breakfast at Island Brew